otacke/h5p-editor-uuid/README.md

 # h5p-editor-uuid

-An H5P widget that sets the value of the field to a UUID
+An H5P widget that sets the value of the field to a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).

 ## How to use